 - Number each data set on an ongoing basis.

-- Choose a short, meaningful name.
-The name should consist only of letters, numbers, underscores and hyphens.
+- Choose short, meaningful names.
+The names should consist only of letters, numbers, underscores and hyphens.
 Avoid spaces, slashes, umlauts and special characters.
+Only use abbreviations that are listed in your data naming rules.

-- Add a version number and the YYYYMMDD format to altered data and documents.
+If you do not use automatic version control, you should manually assign a version number and the date in YYYYMMDD format to altered data and documents.